Minimally Invasive Parathyroid Surgery

 Minimally invasive parathyroid surgery is the removal of one or several parathyroid adenomas through a small neck incision.
 The incision is placed in the natural skin crease.

-Minimally invasive parathyroid surgery includes video-assisted or endoscopic parathyroidectomy, when surgeon uses camera to magnify the view.
-This technique makes the healing process faster and with minimum scar formation.
-In order to do minimally invasive approach we utilize intraoperative parathyroid hormone (PTH) monitoring to determine the cure after the removal of parathyroid adenoma.
+Minimally invasive parathyroid surgery includes video-assisted or endoscopic parathyroidectomy, when the surgeon uses a camera to magnify the view.
+This technique speeds up the healing process and reduces scar formation.
+To do a minimally invasive approach, we utilize intraoperative parathyroid hormone (PTH) monitoring to determine the cure after the removal of parathyroid adenoma.
 About 85 % of the patients with primary hyperparathyroidism (click here to read about primary hyperparathyroidism) will have just one parathyroid adenoma.

 Parathyroid Imaging Prior to Surgery

-Two imaging studies, parathyroid ultrasound and Sestamibi scan, are require for precise preoperative localization of parathyroid lesions in patients with hyperparathyroidism.
-Our Parathyroid Canter is utilizing high sensitivity parathyroid ultrasound machine.
-Dr Shifrin performs his own parathyroid ultrasounds (US) on all parathyroid patients prior to surgery (Figure 1).
-The sensitivity rate is approximately 75-80% for localizing of parathyroid adenoma.
+Two imaging studies, parathyroid ultrasound and Sestamibi scan, are required for precise preoperative localization of parathyroid lesions in patients with hyperparathyroidism.
+Our Parathyroid Canter is utilizing a high-sensitivity parathyroid ultrasound machine.
+Dr Shifrin performs his own parathyroid ultrasounds (US) on all parathyroid patients before surgery (Figure 1).
+The sensitivity rate is approximately 75-80% for localizing parathyroid adenoma.

-The second study is 99mTc-sestamibi fusion single-photon computed tomography (SPECT) and computed tomography (CT) images (SPECT-CT) is the newest and highly sophisticated imaging technology that designed by fusing 99mTc-sestamibi SPECT and CT slices using fusion software.
-Dual-phase 99mTc-sestamibi scintigraphy with SPECT-CT enables to identify a parathyroid adenoma in about two-thirds of patients with primary hyperparathyroidism and allows the surgeon to plan appropriate surgery).
-Combination of two positive tests, US (Figure 1) and 99mTc-sestamibi scintigraphy (Figure 2) with SPECT-CT, results in 90-95% sensitivity in localization of parathyroid adenoma and success of minimally invasive surgical exploration.
+The second study is 99mTc-sestamibi fusion single-photon computed tomography (SPECT) and computed tomography (CT) images (SPECT-CT) is the newest and highly sophisticated imaging technology that is designed by fusing 99mTc-sestamibi SPECT and CT slices using fusion software.
+Dual-phase 99mTc-sestamibi scintigraphy with SPECT-CT enables the identification of a parathyroid adenoma in about two-thirds of patients with primary hyperparathyroidism and allows the surgeon to plan appropriate surgery.
+A combination of two positive tests — US (Figure 1) and 99mTc-sestamibi scintigraphy (Figure 2) with SPECT-CT — results in 90-95% sensitivity for localizing a parathyroid adenoma and achieving successful minimally invasive surgical exploration.

 Figure 1.
 Parathyroid ultrasound showing right inferior parathyroid adenoma (transverse view)